-Country Reactive Tariff (Y/N) Penalty (Y/N) Quantity/Conditi ons of application

-Austria N N

-deliveries of reactive

-Voltage level (kV) Penalty (€/MVarh)

-400-380 2,5

-220-150 2,5

-Belgium Ν Y Y does not exceed, or the valid subscription additional delivery of defined as the excent the 10% of the valid point.
-In the case of an offic capacitive reactive properties of the values. power doesn't exceed the

-Bosnia and Herzegovina Y Ν shall be paid by eligible the transmission network EUR/Mvarh.
-Excessive take-on of rea positive difference betwee power and reactive power the power factor $\cos \varphi = 0$ the reactive power excee which is taken over. k.
-The tariff set on 5.11 active power shall be a een the measured reactive er which corresponds to 0, 95 inductivity, i.e. it is eding 33% of active power

-Bulgaria N Y Penalty is imposed to us capacity \geq 100 kW The calculation of the qu for which the penalty is i formula: $Erp \bullet Erconsumed$ Where, Erp - Q-ty of reactive imposed antity of reactive power

-power by the user
+Country Reactive Tariff (Y/N) Penalty (Y/N) Quantity/Condit ions of application Austria N 'N ́ Elia System Operator makes quarter-hourly deliveries of reactive power that exceed tg φ=0,329 per off take point.
+This leads to a term for supplementary deliveries of reactive energy, according to the article 209 §4 and §5 of the Technical Code.
+Voltage level (kV) Penalty (€/MVarh) 400- 380 2,5 220-150 2,5 Belgium N Y does not exceed, or the valid subscription additional delivery of defined as the exceet the 10% of the valid point.
+In the case of an off capacitive reactive following limit value power doesn't exceed the Bosnia and Herzegovina Y N The tariff for excessive take-on of reactive power is paid by eligible customers connected to the transmission network.
+The tariff set on 5.56 EUR/Mvarh.
+Excessive take-on of reactive power is a positive difference between the measured reactive power and reactive power which corresponds to the power factor $\cos \varphi = 0$, 95 inductivity, i.e. it is the reactive power exceeding 33% of active power which is taken over.
+Bulgaria N Y Penalty is imposed to users with connection capacity $\geq 100 \text{ kW}$ The calculation of the quantity of reactive power for which the penalty is imposed is according to formula: $Erp = Erconsumed - 0.49 Eaconsumed$ Where, $Erp - Q$ -ty of reactive power for which penalty is imposed $Erconsumed - Q$ -ty of consumed reactive power by the user